I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddser/ni-ntddser-ioctl_serial_get_wait_mask.md

-A character was received and placed in the input buffer.

-The event character was received and placed in the input buffer.
-The event character value is set by the <a href="..\ntddser\ni-ntddser-ioctl_serial_set_chars.md">IOCTL_SERIAL_SET_CHARS</a> request.

-The last character was transmitted from the output buffer, which is now empty.

-The CTS (clear to send) signal changed state.

-The DSR (data set ready) signal changed state.

-The RLSD (receive line signal detect) signal changed state.

-A break was detected in the input stream.

-A line status error occurred.
-Possible line status errors are SERIAL_ERROR_FRAMING, SERIAL_ERROR_OVERRUN, and SERIAL_ERROR_PARITY.
-For more information about these errors, see the description of the <b>Errors</b> member in <a href="..\ntddser\ns-ntddser-_serial_status.md">SERIAL_STATUS</a>.

-A ring signal was detected.

-A printer error occurred.

-The receive buffer is 80 percent full.

-Provider-specific event number 1 occurred.

-Provider-specific event number 2 occurred.

 The <b>SERIAL_EV_</b><i>XXX</i> constants define the types of events that can be specified in a wait mask.
 After a client (application or peripheral driver) opens a connection to a serial port, the client can specify a wait mask that indicates the types of events that the client needs to monitor.
 These events are changes in the hardware state of the serial port.
 When an event in the wait mask occurs, the client is notified.

 The <a href="..\ntddser\ni-ntddser-ioctl_serial_set_wait_mask.md">IOCTL_SERIAL_SET_WAIT_MASK</a> and <b>IOCTL_SERIAL_GET_WAIT_MASK</b> control requests use event wait masks to specify a set of events on which a client can wait.
 A wait mask value is either zero or the bitwise-OR of one or more <b>SERIAL_EV_</b><i>XXX</i> constants.
 A wait mask value of zero indicates that the client is not waiting for any events.